travigd/documentation/dotnet-api/reading-events.md

         </tr>
         <tr>
             <td><code>bool&nbsp;resolveLinkTos</code></td>
-            <td>Determines whether or not any link events encountered in the stream will be resolved.
+            <td>Determines whether any link events encountered in the stream will be resolved.
 See the discussion on <a href="#ResolvedEvent">Resolved Events</a> for more information on this</td>
         </tr>
     </tbody>
 </table>

 ### Example: Reading an entire stream forwards from start to end

-This example uses the `ReadStreamEventsForwardAsync` method in a loop to page through all events in a stream, reading 200 events at a time in order to build a list of all the events in the stream.
+This example uses the `ReadStreamEventsForwardAsync` method in a loop to page through all events in a stream, reading 200 events at a time to build a list of all the events in the stream.

 ```csharp
 var streamEvents = new List<ResolvedEvent>();